sametcopur/treemind/README.md

 Contributions are welcome!
 If you'd like to improve `treemind` or suggest new features, feel free to fork the repository and submit a pull request.

 ## License
-`treemind` is released under the BSD 3-Clause License.
+`treemind` is released under the MIT License.
 See the LICENSE file for more details.